 Swami Akamananda (1978 – 1986)

 An initiated disciple of Revered Swami Akhandanandaji, a direct disciple of Sri Ramakrishna, Swami Akamanandaji joined the Ramakrishna Order in 1941 at Nagpur.
 After a long time at Nagpur, he served at the Mumbai centre and the Ranchi Morabadi Mission.
 He was the Secretary of our Ashrama from 1978 to 1986.
-He is leading a retired life at Ramakrishna Mission Sevashrama, Kankhal, Haridwar.
+He passed away on 5 June 2018 after leading a retired life at Ramakrishna Mission Sevashrama, Kankhal, Haridwar.